-Traditional external materials and finishes will be expected in all new development in the conservation areas.
+Appropriate external materials and finishes will be expected in all new development in the Conservation Area.

-Each council will seek to encourage the use of traditional, contextual materials through pre-application advice, as well as in information in relevant planning documents and on the councils' websites.
+The Council will seek to encourage the use of traditional, contextual materials through pre-application advice, as well as in information in relevant planning documents and on the Council's website.